 10. Waiting too long to work on your child’s sleep

 In general, the longer you wait, the more entrained certain habits and patterns become, and the harder it gets to change them.
-I see a lot of parents wait and hope they’re child’s sleep will get better on its own.
+I see a lot of parents wait and hope their child’s sleep will get better on its own.
 However, if the child has developed strong sleep associations, sleep will usually not improve with just time.

 In my experience, there seem to be some key ages where working on sleep seems to go more smoothly than others.
 For example, taking the dummy away at around 3-6 months is relatively easy, even tear-free sometimes, whereas trying to wean an 18-month old toddler is an entirely different story!